 La Mirada, California

-One of only three California schools to make our list of the best colleges for young Republicans, Biola University founded in 1949 as the Bible Institute of Los Angeles.
+One of only three California schools to make our list of the best conservative colleges for young Republicans, Biola University founded in 1949 as the Bible Institute of Los Angeles.
 Since then, the school has officially changed its name.
 It’s now a private university with a strong Christian influence.
 All Biola students, regardless of chosen major, graduate with a minor in Biblical Studies.
 This includes completing a required 30 units of Biblical studies courses.
 Even young Biola Conservatives tend to be more focused on social issues than economic and policy issues.
 Though there are plenty of politically active students on campus, the university’s only officially recognized political organization is College Republicans.

 Brigham Young University